José Salvador Alvarenga: Initial doubts and support

 The implausibility of someone surviving so long at sea on a small craft led a number of commentators to doubt Alvarenga's story, though investigators were able to confirm some of the basic details.
 The owner of the boat he used, César Castillo, said that "it's incredible to survive that long.
 It's hard to think how anybody could go more than six or seven months without getting scurvy at least."
 However, in an interview, Claude Piantadosi of Duke University said that fresh meat from birds and turtles contains vitamin C and that eating a lot of it, as Alvarenga claims to have done, "would provide sufficient vitamin C to prevent scurvy."
 The Guardian found the Chiapas rescue services official, Jaime Marroquín, who was informed that a fishing boat had gone missing in the area on November 17, 2012.
 The official report identified the two fishermen as Cirilo Vargas and Ezequiel Córdova, and stated that both were in their 30s.
 Marroquín also indicated that according to the boat's owner, Vargas was born in El Salvador.
 The local authorities originally searched for Vargas and Córdova, but called off the search after two days, citing heavy fog and bad weather.
 In regard to the discrepancy between the names of the fishermen in the 2012 report and those of Alvarenga and Córdoba, CBS News reported that "records in Mexico are often filed with such mistakes".
 Another explanation was provided by Alvarenga's parents, as reported by National Post, when they confirmed that in Mexico their son was known as "Cirilo".

 Tom Armbruster, the United States ambassador to the Marshall Islands, acknowledged that it seems implausible for someone to survive at sea for 13 months, but that "it's also hard to imagine how someone might arrive on Ebon out of the blue.
 Certainly this guy has had an ordeal, and has been at sea for some time."
 Norman Barth, also of the American Embassy in the Marshall Islands, did the initial questioning of Alvarenga upon his arrival in Majuro and found him to be truthful.
 In addition, Erik van Sebille, an oceanographer at the University of New South Wales, said that it was entirely possible that sea currents could carry a boat from Mexico to the Marshall Islands.
 He also estimated that such a trip would take about 18 months, but said that 13 months was still plausible.
-Further support for his account came from a study by researchers from the University of Hawaii that modeled the path a boat might have taken after departing from the Pacific Coast in Mexico based on wind and current conditions, and concluded that it would end up "within 120 miles of Ebon", where Alvarenga actually landed.
+Further support for his account came from a study by researchers from the University of Hawaii that modeled the path a boat might have taken after departing from the Pacific Coast in Mexico based on wind and currents, and concluded that it would end up "within 120 miles of Ebon", where Alvarenga actually landed.
 In April 2014, Alvarenga's lawyer told a press conference that he had passed a polygraph test while being asked about his voyage.